togrupe/dlive-midi-tools/doc/channels/README.md

 #### Recording
 yes - Channel is taken into account for DAW Recording Session <br>
-no - Channel will not be part the DAW Recoding session. <br>
+no - Channel will not be part the DAW Recoding session.

 Empty cells are interpreted as **no**